Help your fellow builder by leaving your feedback based on these three criteria:

 We're celebrating reaching 4,000 supporters and our staff pick with a special video taking you behind the scenes.
 See how we test the truck to make sure each new version maintains the high quality and playability standards you've come to expect from our project!
 Will it dump?
 Find out in the video below:

 Giving a big thanks to Joshua Hanlon and John Hanlon for featuring our automated garbage truck BrickWorld Chicago interview on Beyond The Brick!
-Check out our interview, where my dad talks some about our positive LEGO Ideas experience on their Facebook page:
+Check out our interview, where my dad talks some about our positive LEGO Ideas experience:

 They did the interview at the very end of a long week at BrickWorld, so extra thanks for the work they do to tell awesome LEGO stories!